- Web Design

 End of build phase – 45%

-Discover the average monthly search volume for specific keywords to prioritise which keywords to target.
+Discover the average monthly search volume for specific keywords to prioritise which keywords have the potential to each the largest cohort.

 Identify emerging trends in your industry by analysing search patterns and trends over time.